Yesware/last-campaign/README.md

 Note: This is currently a browser only module because it reads the query string from `window.location.search` and sets cookies via the `document.cookie`.
 It could however, easily be modified to run as an express middleware and work on the server side.

+Version 2 of last-campaign by default now sets cookies with a default session timeout of 30 minutes rather than a session cookie.

 ## Installation & Usage

 ### NPM